Gloria Casarez: Personal life and legacy

+Marriage

 Casarez was a passionate advocate for LGBT marriage equality.
 She married her long-time partner, Tricia Dressel, on August 12, 2011, in a private civil ceremony at the Manhattan Marriage Bureau, three weeks after New York State passed the Marriage Equality Act.

 On September 3, 2011, Mayor Michael Nutter of Philadelphia officiated his first-ever same-sex commitment ceremony for the couple at their ten-year anniversary celebration held at the Samuel S. Fleisher Art Memorial in Philadelphia.
 Speaking to the Philadelphia Gay News, Casarez reflected on the significance of their decision to marry: "When we purchased our home together, we thought this is a new level, we're committing to this 30-year mortgage together.
 And in 10 years, we've navigated a lot of hard stuff together, so when we decided to get married, I was thinking it was this action, this thing we did, but it's more than that.
 We had been joking originally, ‘Let’s get gay married,’ but this isn't ‘gay marriage,’ this is marriage.
 This is significant."

 On May 20, 2014, a federal judge ruled in Whitewood v.
 Wolf that Pennsylvania’s ban on same-sex marriage was unconstitutional, requiring the state to recognize same-sex marriages.
 This ruling legally recognized Casarez and Dressel’s 2011 marriage, affirming their legal marriage in their home city and state of Philadelphia, Pennsylvania just three months before Casarez's death.